Multidisciplinary Training

 MAKER FAIRE

 Maker Faires bring together DIY hobbyists and people interested in electronics, crafts, and science.
 Attendees are curious, deeply engaged, and excited to share their own ideas and learn from others.
 Science Festivals are largely free events that attract young families, science enthusiasts, and curious passers-by to learn from scientists and engineers.
 We have developed three hands-on exhibits for these events, and are committed to expanding our range of Faire and Festival activities.
 One of these exhibits engages attendees in question about cell behavior and learning in response to mechanical stimulation, using an apparatus developed at UCSF.
 The second enables attendees to look at a wide variety of cells using a low-cost, microscope developed by the team at IBM.
 We also bring a LEGO Mindstorms robot programmed to model the behavior of a cell that avoids light.
-These outreach activities serve not only to build awareness about cellular engineering and the Center for Cellular Construction, but also provide an opportunity for Center trainees (graduate students and postdoctoral fellows from SFSU and UCSF) to gain experience communicating science.
+These outreach activities serve not only to build awareness about cellular engineering and the Center for Cellular Construction, but also provide an opportunity for Center trainees to gain experience communicating science.

 EXPLORATORIUM